Wombatlord/the-hex-files-declassified/content/Character Creation.md

 ---
 ## Background:

+There are some custom backgrounds for the setting [[Backgrounds|here]].

+If you want to use backgrounds from the standard books see below.

 >[!note]- Choices:
 >You can either choose any background from the Player's Handbook (2014), or create a custom background.
 >